Root Canal Treatment

 At Glenville Dental, we understand how much pain and discomfort an infected tooth can cause, and how daunting a root canal procedure sounds.
 Our professional dentists go out of their way to make sure you feel as comfortable as possible.
 You can trust that we will perform the root canal procedure with an expert level of care to avoid any complications, and allow your tooth to heal quickly so you can get back to living life as normal.
 We want to ensure the future of your oral health.
 We will help stop infections from spreading and promote strong, healthy teeth and gums, through professional dental treatments and ongoing care.

-Root Canal Dental Surgeon
+Root Canal Dental Surgeons

 Dr. Aileen Foley